 The share of tourism in the world CO2 emissions is 5%.
 Cheap flights, package tours, one-way plastic and import souvenirs are endangering the ecological and social systems and cultural traditions of many travel regions.
 If you want to go on holiday with a clear conscience in the future, you can already make small changes to help protect the environment and support the local economy in your travel region.
 The decision for conscious, climate-friendly travel lets us see the world through explorers' eyes again.
 There is therefore hardly a more valuable way to broaden our horizons.

 Each trip consists of the following building blocks, which have different effects on the climate:

 - Destination and mobility

 - Accommodation and catering

 With the help of these points as well as the following tips, you can plan your holidays climate-conscious in the future:

 Sustainable travel international - 8 tips for climate-friendly tourism

 1. holiday destination

-Prefer nearby travel destinations and short journeys.
-Take advantage of the wide range of exceptional holiday destinations in the region, for example.
-At We are elsewhere find original accommodation for sustainable tourism.
+However, it doesn't have to go far, because nearby travel destinations mean short journeys.
+Take advantage of the wide range of extraordinary holiday destinations in the region, for example. at We are elsewhere find original accommodation for sustainable tourism.
 The most extraordinary Tiny houses, tree houses and cabins can be found here.